magneticio/vamp.io/content/blog/everything-a-machine.md

 operations and development stakeholders, as each group will have different parameters to measure a release’s health and success in real-time.

-By defining parameters against the four [‘goldenmetrics’](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/) as defined by Google’s SRE methodology, each release can be measured and compared to historical data.
+By defining parameters against the four [‘golden metrics’](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/) as defined by Google’s SRE methodology, each release can be measured and compared to historical data.
 Set values for performance of your existing version compared to your new version and bake those “if-then” statements into the code of your approval gates.
 That way the quality of each release can be definitively and continuously validated against your custom service-level objectives